steelheadGH/BetterGHWoR-Mobile/README.md

 • Removes "Would you like to download a higher quality audio file?" warning

-• Removes online features (they didn't even work anyways)
+• Removes online features (they didn't even work anyway)

 # Installation guide
 To install BetterGHWoR Mobile, go to the releases tab and choose the version that is more appropriate for your device.